 - Keep it short and memorable.
 With the wide range of domain extensions, it’s still easy to get a short and memorable name that truly represents the identity of your blog.
 Perhaps something like TweetRecipes.com

 - Avoid hyphen (unless necessary).
 The hyphen symbol, alternatively known as a dash, is the only space character you can put in your domain name.
-In general, you should avoid this letter unless you are out of ideas or options.
+In general, avoid this letter unless you are out of ideas or options.
 But sometimes it can be interesting to have it, especially when the domain name is a bit long like for example WordPress-Importer.com.
 This makes it easier for people to read your domain name.

 Did you know that a domain name can be up to 63 characters long except for extensions?
 It can only include a hyphen (-) symbol anywhere between the first and last character.

 After you have picked up the domain name, it’s time for you to set up your hosting account.

 FastComet currently lives up to its name with an aggressive pricing scheme.
 Right now, the hosting company is offering a 70% discount, bringing the costs down to $2.75 per month.